CIBC-Internal/python/Doc/library/logging.handlers.rst

    .. method:: flush()

-      For a :class:`MemoryHandler`, flushing means just sending the buffered records to the target, if there is one.
-The buffer is also cleared when this happens.
+      For a :class:`MemoryHandler` instance, flushing means just sending the buffered records to the target, if there is one.
+The buffer is also cleared when buffered records are sent to the target.
 Override if you want different behavior.

    .. method:: setTarget(target)